MossLimpert/splat-world-server/README.md

 `docker build .`
 This builds a Docker container out of the current code.
 You'll see output that looks like this:
-[Image is of a CLI with the following text visible: blurred text ~/splat-world-server (main)> docker build .
+![Image is of a CLI with the following text visible: blurred text ~/splat-world-server main> docker build .
 DEPRECATED: The legacy builder is deprecated and will be removed in a future release.
-            Install the buildx component to build images with BuildKit: https://docs.docker.com/go/buildx/
-(there is an arrow pointing to the above text after DEPRECATED. it says: "we don't have to worry about this now") Sending build context to Docker daemon  195.2MB
+            Install the buildx component to build images with BuildKit: https://docs.docker.com/go/buildx/ there is an arrow pointing to the above text after DEPRECATED. it says: "we don't have to worry about this now" Sending build context to Docker daemon  195.2MB
 Step 1/6 : FROM node:20
  ---> b5288ff94366